iCodeWalker/three-js-performance-tips/readme.md

     We don't need to instantiate it, and we can use its methods directly.

     Use the mergeBufferGeomtries(...) with an array of geometries.
 We can then use the merged geometry with a single Mesh.

+19. Materials:

+    Mutualize Materials:
+    If we are using the same type of material for multiple meshes, create only one and use it multiple times.

+    Cheap Materials:
+    Also try to use cheap materials.
+MeshStandardMaterial or MeshPhysicalMaterial need more resources than materials such as MeshBasicMaterial, MeshLambertMaterial or MeshPhongMaterial.